A guide on how to upload files to WordPress

 Product Options lets you to set a maximum file size and decide whether the upload field is required or not.
 Additionally, you can combine the file upload fields with several other extra product options.
 And there are lots more features to explore.

-Once you've installed and activated the plugin, go to Products → Product Options → Add Group.
+After you've installed and activated the plugin, go to Products → Product Options → Add Group.

 woocommerce product options add new options group